monster-js/monster-js/docs/main-concept/child-to-parent-data-flow.md

 # Child to parent (data flow)

-In Weco JS, the "child to parent" data flow allows a child component to send data back to its parent component.
+In Monster JS, the "child to parent" data flow allows a child component to send data back to its parent component.
 This is achieved by passing a callback function from the parent to the child as a prop.
 When the child component calls this function, it can pass data as a parameter, enabling the parent to receive and handle the data.

 This approach is useful for scenarios where child components need to communicate events, updates, or values back to the parent.

 ## Example: Passing Data from Child to Parent

-Here's how you can set up a child-to-parent data flow in Weco JS using a callback function.
+Here's how you can set up a child-to-parent data flow in Monster JS using a callback function.

 ### Parent Component